MostafaMohamed2001/MostafaMohamed2001/README.md

 - 🌱 I’m currently learning computer Science
-- 👯 I’m looking to collaborate on ...
 - 🌱 I am a Junior at Faculty of Computers & Informatics at Suez Canal University
+- 👨‍💻:computer: I am a competitive programmer at Codeforces
 - 🤔 learning new things.
-- 👨‍💻:computer: I am a competitive programmer at Codeforces
 - 📫 How to reach me: mostafamohamed8828@gmail.com

 <h3 align="center">A Backend developer</h3>

-<h3 align="left">Connect with me:</h3>
 <p align="left">
 </p>